-As of December 31, 2017, our total cash, cash equivalents and short-term investments totaled \$409.1 million.
+As of December 31, 2018, our total cash, cash equivalents and short-term investments totaled \$223.5 million.
 However, we may require additional financing at some point in the future to fully execute our business plan, including our technology roadmap, international or domestic expansion plans or other changes.
 Our success may depend on our ability to raise such additional financing on reasonable terms and on a timely basis.
-The amount and timing of our capital needs will depend in part on the resources required to complete our development of ATG-NG, the extent of deployment of 2Ku and ATG-NG service, the rate of customer penetration, the adoption of our service by airline partners and other factors set forth above that may adversely affect our business.
+The amount and timing of our capital needs will depend in part on the resources required to develop our next generation ATG solution, the extent of deployment of 2Ku and our next generation ATG service, the rate of customer penetration, the adoption of our service by airline partners and other factors set forth above that may adversely affect our business.
 In addition, we may actively consider from time to time other significant technological, strategic and operational initiatives.
 In order to execute on any of these initiatives, we may require additional financing.
-Conditions in the economy and the financial markets may make it more difficult for us to obtain necessary additional capital or financing on acceptable terms, or at all.
+Furthermore, we expect that we will require additional financing on acceptable terms, or at all.
 In addition, our ability to obtain additional financing for working capital, capital expenditures, acquisitions, debt service requirements or general corporate purposes is also limited by the indenture governing the Senior Secured Notes, as amended.
-As of December 31, 2017, Gogo Intermediate Holdings LLC and its subsidiaries would have been able to incur approximately \$7.9 million of additional indebtedness.
+As of December 31, 2018, Gogo Intermediate Holdings LLC and its subsidiaries would have been able to incur approximately \$9 million of additional indebtedness.
 See "-Risks Related to our Indebtedness-We may have future capital needs and may not be able to obtain additional financing to fund our capital needs on acceptable terms, or at all."
-If we cannot secure sufficient additional financing, we may be forced to forego strategic opportunities or delay, scale back or eliminate additional service deployment, operations and investments or employ unplanned internal cost savings measures.
+If we cannot secure sufficient additional financing, we may be forced to forego strategic opportunities or delay, scale back or eliminate additional service deployment, operations and investments or general corportate purposes is also limited by the indenture governing the senior Secured Notes, as amended.
+As of December 31, 2018, Gogo Intermediate Ho